buildpacks/spec/image-extension.md

 - Detection is optional for image extensions, and they are assumed to pass detection when `/bin/detect` is not present.
 - Image extensions MUST only output `provides` entries to the build plan.
 They MUST NOT output `requires`.

-### Build-Ext
+### Generation

-Executable: `/bin/build`, Working Dir: `<app[AR]>`
+Executable: `/bin/generate`, Working Dir: `<app[AR]>`

-Image extensions participate in a build-ext process that is similar to the buildpack [build](buildpack.md#build) process, with the same interface for `/bin/build`.
+Image extensions participate in a generation process that is similar to the buildpack [build](buildpack.md#build) process, with an interface that is similar to `/bin/build`.
 However:
-- Image extensions' `/bin/build` MUST NOT write to the app directory.
+- Image extensions' `/bin/generate` MUST NOT write to the app directory.
-- `$CNB_LAYERS_DIR` MUST be the absolute path of an `<output>` directory and MUST NOT be the path of the buildpack layers directory.
+- Instead of the `CNB_LAYERS_DIR`, image extensions receive a `CNB_OUTPUT_DIR` which MUST be the absolute path of an `<output>` directory and MUST NOT be the path of the buildpack layers directory.
-- If an image extension is missing `/bin/build`, the image extension root MUST be treated as a pre-populated `<output>` directory.
+- If an image extension is missing `/bin/generate`, the image extension root MUST be treated as a pre-populated `<output>` directory.

-## Phase: Build-Ext
+## Phase: Generation

 ### Purpose

-The purpose of the build-ext phase is to generate Dockerfiles that can be used to extend the build and/or run base images.
-The Build-Ext phase MUST NOT be run for Windows builds.
+The purpose of the generation phase is to generate Dockerfiles that can be used to extend the build and/or run base images.
+The generation phase MUST NOT be run for Windows builds.

 ### Process